-The human-machine interface with the FGS is key to ensuring safe, effective and consistent FGS operation.
+The human-machine interface with the FGS is a key to ensuring safe, effective and consistent FGS operation.
 The manner in which FGS information is depicted to flight crews is essential to the flight crew awareness, and therefore, the safe operation of the FGS.

-The controls, indications, and alerts should be so designed as to minimize flight crew errors and confusion.
+The controls, indications, and alerts should must be so designed as to minimize flight crew errors and confusion (CS 25.1329(i)).
 Indications and alerts should be presented in a manner compatible with the procedures and assigned tasks of the flight crew and provide the necessary information to perform those tasks.
-The indications should be grouped and presented in a logical and consistent manner and be visible from each pilot's station under all expected lighting conditions.
+The indications should must be grouped and presented in a logical and consistent manner and be visible from each pilot's station under all expected lighting conditions (CS 25.1329(i)).
 The choice of colours, fonts, font size, location, orientation, movement, graphical layout and other characteristics such as steady or flashing should all contribute to the effectiveness of the system.
 Controls, indications, and alerts should be implemented in a consistent manner.